 Stepping out of addiction and into quality treatment is absolutely necessary to begin your recovery journey.
 Chronic diseases like SUD, diabetes and cancer do not just disappear without treatment.
 It is vital that you find quality, evidence-based 12 step treatment that meets your needs.
 Do your research.
 Reach out to your loved ones, medical professionals such as a primary care physician or therapist and, if available, your employer-provided, confidential Employee Assistance Program.
 Each can help you find the treatment that will work best for you.

-Valley Hope offers a continuum of care that helps you through every step of your recovery, from detox, residential and outpatient treatment services to Telehealth, family counseling and continuing care.
+Valley Hope offers a continuum of care that helps you through every step of your recovery: detox, residential and outpatient treatment services, family counseling and continuing care.
 Our approach is grounded in 12-step philosophy that encourages you to take responsibility for your recovery and treatment.
 The Valley Hope experience is unique in its genuine compassionate care style, a method that has helped tens of thousands of people find successful recovery over the last 50 years.

 Once you complete your initial treatment, it is important to find a way to continue your treatment through a program like continuing care or through other activities related to the success of your recovery.
 Here are a few tips to help you stay strong with your treatment process and a few ways to help curb your cravings: